cookpete/auto-changelog/README.md

 Options:

   -o, --output [file]                 # output file, default: CHANGELOG.md -t, --template [template]           # specify template to use [compact, keepachangelog, json], default: compact -r, --remote [remote]               # specify git remote to use for links, default: origin -p, --package                       # use version from package.json as latest release -v, --latest-version [version]      # use specified version as latest release -u, --unreleased                    # include section for unreleased changes -l, --commit-limit [count]          # number of commits to display per release, default: 3 -i, --issue-url [url]               # override url for issues, use {id} for issue id
-      --issue-pattern [regex]    # override regex pattern for issues in commit messages --starting-commit [hash]   # starting commit to use for changelog generation --tag-prefix [prefix]      # prefix used in version tags, default: v -V, --version                  # output the version number -h, --help                     # output usage information
+      --issue-pattern [regex]         # override regex pattern for issues in commit messages --ignore-commit-pattern [regex] # pattern to ignore when parsing commits --starting-commit [hash]        # starting commit to use for changelog generation --tag-prefix [prefix]           # prefix used in version tags, default: v -V, --version                       # output the version number -h, --help                          # output usage information

 # Write log to CHANGELOG.md in current directory